MD5-Hashm/python-mail/README.md

 # python-mail
 A python mailserver meant for friends who value privacy and a hard to use interface....

+# Basic info
+This mailserver was just a random project of mine that I thought I would share.
+It isnt great but in my opinon it's still pretty cool.

+# Commands
+"ping" : Sends a responds
+"help" : Shows a list of commands
+"send" : Sends mail
+"read" : Reads your mail
+"purgemail" : Purges your mail
+"exit" : "Disconnects you from the server"

+# Admin commands
+"addusr" : Generates a key that someone can use as a username to create a new account (1 time use) "purgekeys" : Deletes all the stored key

 # Server setup
 Start by finding your local ip and edit "config.py" to include your local ip and desired port.
 Edit "path.py" and include the full path of the mailbox, keys and, server